Hassansaqib0/PodPointRestfulBooker/README.md

-Once you have successfully imported the collection then please follow the below steps on how to use and trigger the Restful booker collection requests
+Once you have successfully imported the collection then please follow the below steps on how to use and trigger the Restful booker collection requests and please follow the below sequence for triggering requests
 1)	In the postman application once you click on the Restful-booker file then it will open the drop down with all the requests already configured  as shown in the screenshot

 ![33](https://user-images.githubusercontent.com/111247381/184609220-8ce620a7-b779-4ea8-b629-72fc008f87f0.png)